ovh/docs/pages/platform/public-cloud/resize_instance_manager/guide.en-au.md

 > Note that in case you are editing a flex instance, it is not possible to revert to a classic instance via the control panel.
 For more information, please consult our guide on [Revert a flex instance](https://docs.ovh.com/au/en/public-cloud/revert-a-flex-instance/).
 >

-Once the selection has been made, click on `modify template`{.action} to confirm your choice.
+Once the selection has been made, click on `Modify template`{.action} to confirm your choice.

 ### Resizing a disk in Windows